minnehonk/minnehonk.github.io/index.markdown

 ## Sunday, May 4

-There's a lot of cool stuff going on at around Powderhorn Park for Mayday, this is just a short list of where to find MinneHONK! bands that are also participating in Mayday.
+There's a lot of cool stuff going on at Powderhorn Park for Mayday; this is just a short list of where to find MinneHONK! bands that are also participating in Mayday.

 **Mayday Parade**
 * 11:00am: parade line-up at Bloomington Ave & E 28th St